New to Telerik Reporting? Download free 30-day trial

 For server reports, this page is skipped when an existing report server connection is used.

-Embedded connection string in the report functionality is forbidden in the Report Server context otherwise, this can be controlled by overriding thethat returns serialized in camelCase JSON.
+If you use Telerik Report Server, the Embedded connection string in the report's functionality is forbidden.
+Otherwise, you can control the embedded connection string by overriding thethat returns serialized in camelCase JSON.

-For new Report Server reports, embedded connections option is not allowed.
+For new Report Server reports, the embedded connections option is not allowed.

 Configure Data Source Command